GurjantRiar/progressivebudget/README.md

-# Unit 19 PWA Homework: Online/Offline Budget Trackers
+# Unit 19 PWA Homework: Online/Offline Budget Tracker

 Add functionality to our existing Budget Tracker application to allow for offline access and functionality.